Colleges by Location

 Deadlines

-The last day for submitting applications to this school is January 1.
-If you are applying for a transfer, note that the application deadline is April 1.
+Be sure to apply to this school by January 1.
+If you are thinking about applying as a transfer student, the application deadline is April 1.

 Retention Rate

-The freshman retention rate for University of Georgia was 94.3% in 2023, which is an excellent retention rate only the most prestigious institutions achieve.
+As reported in 2024, the freshman retention rate for University of Georgia was 94.6%, which is an outstanding retention rate only the most prestigious institutions achieve.

 The graduation rate is another indicator to take into account.
-This rate shows how many students complete their degrees in a certain number of years.
+It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
 This academic institution has the six-year graduation rate of 88%, which is considered an above-average graduation rate.

 Student Body